An Elmhurst education is about much more than teachers and classrooms.

 Even closer to campus, downtown Chicago offers job opportunities, internship prospects, landmarks, and historic sites.
 You’ll learn about local government by attending meetings and hearings, or interviewing city officials.
 Area leaders, including congressmen, senators, and mayors, often visit the Elmhurst campus to share their experiences with students.

-Elmhurst College participates in the Chicago Semester Program, which combines an internship with relevant course work in a downtown setting with students from the Chicago area.
+Elmhurst University participates in the Chicago Semester Program, which combines an internship with relevant course work in a downtown setting with students from the Chicago area.

 Internships and Campaigns